Use This Hybrid, Total-Body Approach To Build Muscle Faster

 Feel Yourself Move

 In theory, mirrors in gyms are supposed to help people correct their form.
 In reality, they often serve two other purposes: vanity and gawking.
-“They’re very distracting,” says English, who notes that many guys spend more time checking out the women behind them doing chest flies than on polishing their own lifting technique.
+“They’re very distracting,” says English.
 “And if you think about it, trying to correct your form by watching yourself in a mirror can have the exact opposite effect because the image you see is the opposite of what you’re actually doing.”